andreapasquali91/academic-kickstart/content/authors/admin/_index.md

 [[social]]
  icon = "envelope" # Can also use"paper-plane" "envelope" or "cv" icon_pack = "fas"
- link = "mailto:andrea.pasquali@mathematik.uni-stuttgart.de" # For a direct email link, use "mailto:test@example.org".
+ link = "mailto:andrea.pasquali91@gmail.com" # For a direct email link, use "mailto:test@example.org".
 For pointing to the contact widget, use "#contact"

 [[social]]
  icon = "cv"